 Some women - females have lower energy requirements than males - will require a calorie intake of Huel lower than 2,000kcal, but seeing as women have marked higher conversion rates than men, they’ll still be getting enough.

-Of course, this claim is based on an intake of Huel of over 2,000kcal per day and individuals who are consuming a daily amount of Huel considerably lower than this will need to ensure they are consuming either foods or supplements containing EPA and DHA or ALA at a reasonably high intake.
+Of course, this claim is based on an intake of 2000kcal of Huel Powder and individuals who are consuming a daily amount of Huel considerably lower than this will need to ensure they are consuming either foods or supplements containing EPA and DHA or ALA at a reasonably high intake.

 To share with your friends, log in is required so that we can verify your identity and reward you for successful referrals.Log in to your account If you don't have a store account, you can create one here

 Never miss out on new products, exclusive offers, and more when you join the Huel mailing list.